FestCat/festcat-clunits-builder/README.md

 #### Checking labels with wavesurfer:

+1. Install wavesurfer (in Debian/Ubuntu `sudo apt-get install wavesurfer`)
+2. Open wavesurfer (in Debian/Ubuntu you will probably need `padsp wavesurfer`)
-1. Open Wave file
+3. Open Wave file
-2. Right click -> Create Pane -> Transcription
+4. Right click -> Create Pane -> Transcription
-3. Right click on transcription pane -> Load transcription -> Choose lab file.
+5. Right click on transcription pane -> Load transcription -> Choose lab file.

 Alternatively you can just put lab and wav files together in a single